 Begin by cutting out a tree silhouette from the brown paper.
 Include the tree trunk and as many branches as you would like.
 Glue the paper trunk to the canvas and allow to dry.

-We went with red, orange, and gold for the leaf colors on our tree.
-I squeezed a dollop of each color onto a paper plate.
+We went with red, orange, and gold for the leaf colors on our tree, squeezing a dollop of each color onto a paper plate.
 Pinch the ends of your empty toilet paper of paper towel roll to create a ‘leaf’ shape that you will use as your stamp.
-Dip the roll into the paint and stamp them onto your canvas, creating leaves for your tree.
+Then dip the roll into the paint and stamp them onto your canvas, creating leaves for your tree.
 We layered the leaves on our tree, rotating through the various colors.

 Once the leaves are dry you can use a marker to write what you are thankful for onto your leaves.
 Fill in your tree throughout the month leading up to Thanksgiving.